 If you are interested in playing drums or bagpipes with our band please join us for a practice session and see what we’re all about!
 Free group instruction is available for students at all levels.

-We meet at 7:00 pm at two different locations each month.
+We meet at 7:00 pm at two different locations.
+See below for dates and locations.

 Piping lessons are structured to bring you along a specific path of achievement, from learning the scale on the practice chanter to playing standard tunes on the bagpipes while marching with the band.